The Reston Groundwater Dating Laboratory

 or bent preventing proper vacuum seal in the extraction

-lab, (2) Copper tube was not completely sealed and leaks,
+lab, (2) Copper tube was not completely sealed, clamps not tight enough,

 (3) There is too much gas in the sample, such as excess